-Well… You could but it’s never a good idea.
+Well…you could, but you may later wish you hadn’t.
 Some charges like failing to surrender documents, or administrative charges can be resolved depending on where you’re going to court and don’t require our help.
 We’ll tell you if we can be effective for you at the first consultation.
-If it’s a case that you don’t need our help for, visit our Resources page for some free information to help you defend yourself.
+If it’s a case that you don’t need our help for, visit our Blog page for some free information to help you defend yourself.

 Not likely.
 We need to get “disclosure” (What the prosecution intends to use) to assess your case.
 We may know some preliminary options but really, it’s too early to tell.

 Again, too early to tell.
 In most cases you won’t have to come to court.
 Occasionally you will.
 We can discuss this at your first consultation.